All you need to know about the bicornuate uterus

 The uterus is the organ of the female genital tract in which fertilization takes place and the fetus develops.

 The bicornuate uterus is a congenital malformation characterized by the presence of two uterine cavities, which may be distinct or partially separated.
-While the basic uterus is triangular in shape, the bicornuate uterus, also called bifid uterus or hemi-uterus, is V-shaped
+While the basic uterus is triangular in shape, the bicornuate uterus, also called bifid uterus or hemi-uterus, is V-shaped.

 A congenital malformation occurs during the first trimester of pregnancy, generally between weeks 6 and 9, during embryonic formation.
-This is when the two ducts known as the Müllerian ducts fuse, forming the uterus.
+This is when the two ducts known as the Müller ducts fuse, forming the uterus.
 This final fusion takes place at around week 14.
 However, when a uterus is bicornuate, fusion is not complete.

-In fact, the uterus has two separate parts at the top, and pathology can take several forms:
+In fact, the uterus has two separate parts at the top, and the pathology can take several forms:

-• A bicervical uterus: two uterine cavities;
+• A bicervical bicornuate uterus: two uterine cavities;

 • A unicervical bicornuate uterus: a single uterine cavity.

 The bicornuate uterus, whatever its shape, affects 3% of women.
-With its V-shape, a bicornuate uterus is by definition smaller than a conventional uterus.
+With its V-shape, a bicornuate uterus is by definition smaller than a classical uterus.
 This is not pathological, but it can nevertheless lead to complications during pregnancy.
 For your information, there are different types of uterus natural or due to malformation.

 What causes a bicornuate uterus?

-The cause of a bicornuate uterus is quite simply congenital malformation.
+The cause of a bicornuate uterus is quite simply a congenital malformation.
 In other words, it's present from birth.
 It is the consequence of an anomaly in the embryo's development.
 The bicornuate uterus appears during pregnancy.
 At around the 14th week of pregnancy, the Müllerian ducts are supposed to fuse , forming the uterus.
 With a bicornuate uterus, however, the ducts do not merge, resulting in the development of a uterine cavity with two horns that are partially or completely partitioned from one another.

 What are the consequences of a bicornuate uterus?